Healthy Homes Assessment Fairfield

 Draught Stopping Fairfield

-Draughts may lead to less temperature in households.
-A draughty house costs more to heat, which means wasting energy and resulting in higher bills.
+Draughts can lead to less temperature in homes.
+A cold house costs more to heat, which means wasting money and energy.

-There is no need to block gaps or holes which are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the building when the household is heated and cools in order to let them be opened and closed rather than sticking.
-We will examine all windows and doors as part of our Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps which are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the structure as the household gets warmer and cooler, so that they can still be closed and opened rather than securing.
+We will check every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections